| Oracle® Database PL/SQL Packages and Types Reference 11g Release 2 (11.2) Part Number E10577-04 |

 Usage Notes

-member function for logical change records (LCRs) to specify behavior based on compatibility.
+You can use this function with the GET_COMPATIBLE member function for logical change records (LCRs) to specify behavior based on compatibility.

-function always returns the maximum compatibility for the release of Oracle Database on which it is run.
+The MAX_COMPATIBLE function always returns the maximum compatibility for the release of Oracle Database on which it is run.
 Therefore, when you use this function in rule conditions, the rule conditions do not need to be changed when you upgrade to a later release of Oracle Database.

 See Also: